 The Department for International Development is a United Kingdom government department responsible for administering overseas aid.
 The goal of the department is “to promote sustainable development and eliminate world poverty”.

 - Application Deadline: 16:00 (GMT) on 06 November 2019

-- Course Level: The studentships are available for pursuing Split-site (PhD) (where the CSC supports one year’s study at a UK university as part of a PhD being undertaken in applicant’s home country) studies at UK universities.
+- Course Level: Scholarships are available for pursuing Split-site (PhD) (where the CSC supports one year’s study at a UK university as part of a PhD being undertaken in applicant’s home country) studies at UK universities.

-- Study Subject: The studentships are awarded in all subjects.
+- Study Subject: Scholarships are awarded in all subjects.

 - Each scholarship provides: